 So, what is the most important subject of our time?

 Yes, it’s a tough question.
-The answer must have something to do with the ultimate survival of the human race, but there are a number of big issues that come to mind—global warming, nuclear weapons, lack of crop diversity, asteroids, super volcanoes.
-But I have come to the conclusion that there is one that probably beats them all.
+The answer must have something to do with the ultimate survival of the human race, but there are a number of big issues that come to mind—global warming, weapons of mass destruction, lack of crop diversity, asteroids, super volcanoes, overpopulation.
+But I have come to the conclusion that there is one that probably beats them all. rev 11/17/20

 I ask anyone reading this to share and discuss the following, as I believe it could be the most important subject of our times and also could be the most important web page I have ever written.
 The subject at hand is the relationship between big for-profit pharmaceutical companies and genetic altering technologies such as CRISPR.

 No geneticist here, but this I do know: When gene-altering technology is used on an embryo, known as germline gene therapy, only a handful of cells are involved.
 Of those, a few can be checked for any off-target errors.
 And let’s face it; if all is good, common sense would dictate the other cells are most likely the same.
 But when any gene-altering technology is used in an adult human body, usually involving an attenuated virus to add an extra set of “instructions” to cells, we’re talking trillions of cells and therefore a much higher chance of mistakes.